Search by Keyword

 American Releases

-The next release of interest is the picture disc of the “Sgt.
-Pepper” album, this being available for a limited time starting sometime in 1978.
-This picture disc was then re-released on December 15th, 2017 on 180 Gram vinyl using the new Giles Martin stereo mix.
+The next release of interest is the picture disc of the “Pepper” album, this being available for a limited time starting sometime during 1978.
+This picture disc was released again on December 15th, 2017 on 180 Gram vinyl using the new Giles Martin stereo mix.

 Then came the first compact disc release of the "Sgt.
 Pepper" album on September 21st, 1987 which was then remastered and re-released on September 9th, 2009.
-March 18th, 1996 was the release date for the compilation album “Anthology 2” which, as stated above, includes an interesting peek at an earlier take of the rhythm track ("take 5") with Paul’s guide vocals and the mysterious Hammond organ part.
+March 18th, 1996 was the release date for the compilation album “Anthology 2” which, as stated above, includes an interesting peek at an early take of the rhythm track ("take 5") with McCartney’s guide vocals and the mysterious Hammond organ part.

-The newly mixed version of the song for the Cirque du Soleil show, as detailed above, was released on November 20th, 2006 on the album entitled “Love.”
-This platinum-selling album won two Grammy Awards in 2008, for “Best Compilation Soundtrack Album” and “Best Surround Sound Album.”
+The newly mixed version of the song for the Cirque du Soleil show, as detailed above, came out on November 20th, 2006 on the album entitled “Beatles Love.”
+This platinum-selling album won two Grammy Awards in 2008, the first award for “Best Compilation Soundtrack Album” and the second award for “Best Surround Sound Album.”

-The American releases of Paul McCartney live albums that include the song are “Tripping The Live Fantastic” (released November 5th, 1990), “Tripping The Live Fantastic: Highlights!” (released November 12th, 1990), “Back In The US” (released November 11th, 2002) and “Good Evening New York City” (released November 17th, 2009).
+The US releases of Paul's live albums that feature the track "Sgt Pepper (Reprise)" are “Tripping The Live Fantastic” (released on November 5th, 1990), “Tripping The Live Fantastic: Highlights!” (released November 12th, 1990), “Back In The US” (released November 11th, 2002) and then “Good Evening New York City” (released November 17th, 2009).

 Live Performances